SuperHapyFunTime/SuperHapyFunTime/README.md

 - 👋 Hi, I’m @SuperHapyFunTime or you can call me Dan!
-- 👀 I’m interested in full stack deveopment and building useful things.
+- 👀 I’m interested in full stack development and building useful things.
 Im a big fan of serverless tech!
 - 🌱 I’m currently learning CDK

 <!---